ImErvin/Problem-Sheet-Flask/README.md

 GET.
 Set the form action to ”/name” Add a submit button.
 In hello.py, change the ”/name” route to accept the name variable as a URL encoded GET variable.
 Run the server and test.
+  6. Change the form in the previous question to perform an AJAX call.
+Instead of having the page refresh when the Submit button is clicked, have it perform the AJAX call and output the result to a disabled textarea in index.html.

-  6. Replace the GET method of the previous question with the POST method.
+  7. Replace the GET method of the previous question with the POST method.

 **References**
   >[1] Bootstrap.
 Bootstrap: Getting started. </br>